 To avoid missing the connection, emotional and technological, there are a few tips that should be considered:

 - Give yourself time to check your technology is right and working correctly.
 Check that the candidate has fast enough broadband to avoid awkward delays and breaks in connection.
 Ensure the room you intend to use is set up for an interview; you need the same privacy as for a face to face interview.
 You need to ensure you put the same time aside and that you are not disturbed.

 - Rapport is very difficult to build in what is a staged environment, and you need to take this in to consideration.
 Take more time than perhaps you normally would to put the candidate at ease.
 Candidates I worked with who were interviewed remotely often complained of lack of eye contact.
 So, if you don’t want to come across as a bit shifty ensure the camera is set close to your faces and at eye level.
 Make sure you smile, as the ability to use body language is limited.
 Consider getting somebody to sit in and take notes so you don’t chance losing eye contact.

 - An interview using video conferencing is an uncomfortable environment, as such it is likely that the interview will run more quickly.
 Be prepared for this by having extra interview questions, or scheduling initial interviews to run for a shorter period of time.

-Finally remember, even if you can not see the candidate they may be able to hear you!
+Finally remember, even if you can’t see the candidate they may be able to hear you!
 Be very aware of what you say before and after the interview if you want to avoid any ‘You’ev been framed’ moments.